-- 1. a completed application to the MSN Program; - 2. a completed application to the University; - 3. official transcripts from all colleges or universities attended (sent directly to Registrar); - 4.
-Graduate Record Examination (GRE) scores or equivalent (MAT); and - 5. three letters of reference, at least one of which is from a nurse educator.
+- 1. a completed application to the MSN Program; - 2. a completed application to MSU Admissions; - official transcripts from all colleges or universities attended (sent directly to MSU Admissions); - Graduate Record Examination (GRE) scores or Miller Analogies Test (MAT); - 5. three written references (form available through the nursing office), at least one of which is from a nurse educator.